arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

 7. **Inspect the generated deployment and run methods**

    After executing the ``AADL2CODE transformation``, different deployment and run methods are generated for running the MAPLE-K loop.
-   The following deployment and run methods are currently avaialble:
+   The following deployment and run methods are currently available:

    - **Running containerized:** the MAPLE-K loop can be run as a multi-container Docker application.
    - **Running manually:** the MAPLE-K loop can be run in a manual fashion.